I've been making my own vegan burgers for about six years now. These are the recipes I come back to time and time again.

 - Divide the burger mixture into 6 portions.
 Roll each portion of burger mix in your flour-coated hands until they resemble ball shapes, then press them down slightly to form into burger shapes.

 - Fry in a small amount of oil on a medium heat for about 20 minutes.
 How long you cook them for is entirely up to you.
-I usually get them started at quite a high temperature and then leave them on a low heat with the lid on for about 5-7 minutes each side, but it's purely personal preference.
-Alternatively, if you already have the oven on to cook roast potatoes, chips or wedges, you can pop the burgers in for 20-30 minutes at about 180 - 200 degrees Celsius.
-Simply line a baking tray with foil and brush a bit of vegetable oil onto the foil to prevent the burgers from sticking.
-Turn the burgers over half way through cooking.
+I usually get them started at quite a high temperature and then leave them on a low heat with the lid on for about 5 to 7 minutes each side, but it's purely personal preference.
+Alternatively, if you already have the oven on to cook roast potatoes, chips or wedges, you can pop the burgers in for 20 to 30 minutes at about 180°C to 200°C. Simply line a baking tray with foil and brush a bit of vegetable oil onto the foil to prevent the burgers from sticking.
+Turn the burgers over halfway through cooking.

 - Serve hot with chips or wedges, or in a bun with salad.
 I usually make 6 burgers at a time and we have one hot meal and then two other meals later in the week with a cold burger, cold potatoes and salad.

 Recipe 2: Carrot and Tempeh Veggie Burgers

 Replace soya mince and mushrooms with the following: